 All microservices can communicate asynchronously in a Ditto cluster.
 Communication is done via Akka remoting which means that each service acts as server, providing a TCP endpoint, as well as client sending data to other services.

-Therefore it is required that all Ditto microservices can reach each others port
+Therefore, it is required that all Ditto microservices can reach each others port

-Another consequence is that all messages which are send between Ditto microservices are in a way serializable and deserializable.
+Another consequence is that all messages which are sent between Ditto microservices are in a way serializable and deserializable.
 All Ditto signals can be serialized from Java objects to JSON representation and deserialized back from JSON to Java objects.